f0wl/configwalker/README.md

 <br>

-The first 4 bytes of the resource contain the length of the following RC4 Key.
+The first 4 Bytes of the resource contain the length of the following RC4 Key plus padding.
 This value changes from sample to sample.
 With this information it is easy to extract the key and decrypt the rest of the resource.

 <p align="center">
   <img src="screenshots/hexeditor.png">